-- Chief Paul Shatraw, Fire Chief (lead) - Tim Walsh, Deputy Fire Chief/EMA Director
+- Chief Paul Shatraw, Fire Chief (lead)

+- Tim Walsh, Deputy Fire Chief/EMA Director

+- denotes Woonsocket residents.

 The Planning Process

 This 2018 HMP is the result of a 7-step process that was initiated in June 2017 with the establishment of the WG by invitation from EMA Officials.
 The City hired VHB as a consultant to assist with this planning effort.